 It is our policy to maintain an adequate level of reserves for loans outstanding.
 Reserves are designated loan by loan according to each loan's risk rating as outlined in the Lending Standards and Guidelines.
-In addition, a minimum reserve amount is set such that at no time shall the dollar amount of total loan loss reserves equate to less than 2.5x the average loan commitment for the portfolio based on the previous rolling three-month average.
+In addition, a minimum reserve amount is set such that at no time shall the dollar amount of total loan loss reserves equate to less than 2.5x the average loan commitment for the portfolio (excluding loans less than \$300,000) based on the previous rolling three-month average.
 For loans classified as Credit Impaired, which is a subset of the Watch List category, reserves may be increased up to 100% of the outstanding principal amount of the loan based on market information (i.e., an appraisal), and our assessment of the potential for loss.
-As of March 30, 2020, 12 loans were added to the Watch List due to uncertainty regarding the impact of Covid-19.
-As of December 31, 2020, there were 18 loans on the Watch List, or 16.5% of the portfolio, compared to six loans on the Watch List, or 4.8% of the portfolio, as of year-end 2019.
-As of December 31, 2020, loan loss reserves totaled \$9,419,649 or 4.04% of total loans outstanding of \$233,282,917 as of that same date.
-Since year-end 2020, loan loss reserves increased to \$10,166,855, or 4.34% of total loans outstanding of \$234,404,697 as of May 31, 2021.
+As of December 31, 2021, there were 12 loans on the Watch List, or 12.7% of the portfolio, compared to 18 loans on the Watch List, or 16.5% of the portfolio, as of year end 2020.
+As of December 31, 2021, loan loss reserves totaled \$11,757,059 or 4.82% of total loans outstanding of \$244,008,367 as of that same date.